maianhdang/EPI853B/HW8.md

 Report your code and the estimated alpha.

-**6** For the settings of problems **1** and **4** designa a permutation analyses to estimate the alpha-level you need to choose to achieve a family-wise error rate of 0.05.
+**6** For the settings of problems **1** and **4** design a permutation analyses to estimate the alpha-level you need to choose to achieve a family-wise error rate of 0.05.
 Use a very large # of permutations (e.g. 100,000) to be sure your MC error is low.